NaveenKS/Notes/README.md

 #Notes

-This gives a detailed decrption on various technologies.
+It contans detailed decrption on various technologies.